Frequently asked Questions – Websites, WordPress and Divi builder.

 What is a WordPress theme?

-Divi tutorial – a 5-minute video to get you started on basic changes to your own website.
+Divi tutorial – a 5-minute video to get you started on fundamental changes to your web content.

 Website FAQ – more info if required.